conradwt/rails-setup-guide-for-windows/vscode/VSCODE-SETUP.md

         https://raw.githubusercontent.com/conradwt/rails-setup-guide-for-windows/master/vscode/settings.json

-    d. update lines 36 and 58 to use the correct <ubuntu username> and <windows-username> respectively.
+    d. update lines 36 and 58 to use the correct <ubuntu-username> and <windows-username> respectively.

 4. Configure `Settings Sync`